microsoft/dynamic-prober/README.md

 #### Study Design and Groups

 For our study, we used 3 study groups: 'baseline', 'dynamic probing', and 'active listener.'
+Please note that the `active listener` is referred to as the `member checker` in our publication.

 The study group decision and participant ID from Qualtrics gets passed to the webapp in the following way: http://localhost:5000/user_landing?sg=bs&req=test